I. GENERAL INFORMATION

 All personal data collected are internally processed only by designated College staff members or agents and stored on servers which abide by the College’s security rules and standards and policies.

 We take appropriate measures to ensure that the information disclosed to us is kept secure, accurate, and up-to-date.
 We have implemented a number of solutions to ensure the security of your personal data.
 For example, we encrypt data, use firewalls (firewalls), monitor IT systems on an ongoing basis, and follow security procedures.
 The Internet will never be a 100% safe place, but we do our best to ensure that your personal data is properly secured in our systems.
 If we suspect your personal data has gone astray, we’ll let you know as soon as possible and notify any applicable regulator where we are legally required to do so.

 VII.
 How long do we keep your data?

-The College will keep your data only as long as necessary for the fulfilment of the institutional purposes mentioned above.
-In some cases we will keep your data until you ask us to delete your personal data (For example when we don’t have any other legal bases to process your personal data).
+The College will keep your data only as long as necessary for the fulfillment of the institutional purposes mentioned above.
+In some cases, we will keep your data until you ask us to delete your personal data (For example when we don’t have any other legal bases to process your personal data).

 VIII.
 Your rights as an individual

 We thought it would be helpful to set out your rights under GDPR.
 You have the right to: